dominiksalvet/risc63/doc/registers.md

 ### Saved Program Counter (`spc`)

-Once an interrupt occurs, the `pc` value is written to the `spc` register.
+Once an interrupt occurs, the `pc` value is stored to the `spc` register since it will be overwritten by the `ivec` value.
+This way, it is possible to return the control to the interrupted program without noticing.